commerceguys/addressing/README.md

 - Validation via symfony/validator
 - Zones

-The dataset is [stored locally](https://github.com/commerceguys/addressing/tree/master/resources) in JSON format.
-Countries are generated from [CLDR](http://cldr.unicode.org) v42.
-Address formats and subdivisions are generated from Google's [Address Data Service](https://chromium-i18n.appspot.com/ssl-address).
+Address formats and subdivisions were initially generated from Google's [Address Data Service](https://chromium-i18n.appspot.com/ssl-address), and are now owned and maintained by the library.

 Further backstory can be found in [this blog post](https://drupalcommerce.org/blog/16864/commerce-2x-stories-addressing).